-Risotto is a dish that's become associated with fancy high end restaurants, but really, it's the epitome of Italian home cooking and comfort food.
+Risotto is a dish that is often associated with fancy high-end restaurants, but really, it's the epitome of Italian home cooking and comfort food.
 Knowing how to make a good risotto is something we think every cook should have in their back pocket, if only because it's one of those dishes that's so satisfying and easy to prepare, and it never fails to impress.

 Risotto is more of a technique than a dish.
 Once you get a feel for the basic steps of making the soffrito, toasting the rice, and adding in the broth a scoop at a time, a whole world of dishes opens up.
-You can add caramelized onions, ribbons of swiss chard, bits of sausage, wild mushrooms from the farmers market, or any other combination of flavors and textures suits your fancy.
-You can even play around with using grains other than rice for making the risotto itself.
+You can add caramelized onions, ribbons of swiss chard, bits of sausage, wild mushrooms from the farmers market, or any other combination of flavors and textures that suit your fancy.

-One thing is crucial for a good risotto: have everything ready before you step up to the stove.
-That include the rice, the wine, your add-ins and the bowls to serve it in.
+Have everything ready before you step up to the stove.
+This one thing is crucial for a good risotto: Measure, chop, and ready the rice, the wine, your add-ins, and the bowls to serve it in.
 Risotto waits for no one and is perfect the second it's done.

 Serves 4 to 6

 low-sodium vegetable or chicken broth

 High-sided sauté pan (at least 10-inch diameter) or Dutch oven

 Warm your stock.
 Measure, chop, and gather all of the ingredients going into your risotto.
 You should also warm the broth in a saucepan over low heat, which helps the risotto come together faster.
 If you need to skip heating the broth, make sure it’s at least at room temperature and not cold from the fridge.

 Sweat the shallot.
 Melt a tablespoon of butter over medium heat in a 10- or 12-inch straight-sided saute pan.
 Add the shallot and a pinch of salt and cook the shallot, stirring often, until fragrant and beginning to soften, about 4 minutes.